-Richard John Green was born 9th April 1898 in Streatham, London.
-His father John Green was a tailor but Richard’s mother Mary Jane (née Arnold) died shortly after his birth possibly from complications during labour.
+Richard John Green was born on the 9th April 1898 in Streatham, London.
+His father John Green was a tailor but Richard’s mother Mary Jane (nee Arnold) died shortly after his birth possibly from complications during labour.

-After leaving school he moved to live with his aunt near Stratford upon Avon to take up farming, but shortly after reaching his 18th birthday, was enlisted with the Royal Sussex Regiment.
+After leaving school he moved to live with his aunt Elizabeth, near Stratford upon Avon, to take up farming, but shortly after reaching his 18th birthday was enlisted with the Royal Sussex Regiment.

 On the 2nd November he was at a dressing station near Harlebeke attending to the wounded when he was killed by a German bomb dropped in an air-raid over the British lines, this just nine days before the Armistice.

 The Thame Remembers Cross was delivered to Harlebeke New British Cemetery, Ypres, West Vlaanderen, Belgium on 22nd May 2015 by Joan Reid